iqraizhar72/thyroid-cancer-predictor-ml/README.md

 # 🧠 Thyroid Cancer Detection – Machine Learning Project

-This is a Machine Learning project built as part of my Data Science journey.
-The model predicts whether a thyroid condition is **Benign** or **Malignant** based on various medical and lifestyle inputs.
+This Machine Learning project focuses on predicting whether a thyroid condition is Benign or Malignant using various medical and lifestyle inputs.
+The model is trained on relevant clinical data and leverages classification techniques to assist in early diagnosis and risk assessment.
+This project demonstrates the application of machine learning in the healthcare domain, aiming to support medical professionals with data-driven insights.

 This project demonstrates the complete ML pipeline: